Language:

 Configuring Video Recording Settings

-The Video Recording option records the video images of the camera when an alert is triggered and saves it in WMV format.
+The Video Recording option records the video images of the camera when an alert is triggered and saves it in MP4 format.

 Video Recording Options